EU DORA Regulations: Everything You Need to Know About the Digital Operational Resilience Act

 Conclusion

-DORA is more than a regulatory requirement; it’s a strategic framework for the future of financial security.
-With the January 17, 2025 deadline approaching, financial institutions must prioritize proactive measures to align with its standards.
+DORA is more than a regulatory mandate; it’s a strategic framework for the future of financial security.
+Now that the January 17, 2025, deadline has passed, financial institutions must meet DORA’s standards.
 By investing in modern IAM systems and adopting automation, the financial sector can meet compliance demands while building a strong foundation for long-term operational resilience.